 This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device to the baby’s penis and it remains in place for up to 7 days.

-We believe that Pollock Technique™ circumcision is the preferred procedure for infants, older children, teens, and men.
-Only local anesthetic is needed and recovery time is relatively fast.
+We believe that Pollock Technique™ circumcision is a reliable and effective procedure for infants, older children, teens, and men that delivers a virtually painless circumcision.

 Adult Circumcision Procedure

-For adults, the combination of our local anesthetic, quick surgical technique, and use of skin glue, allows us to provide most comfortable adult circumcision procedure currently available in the world and has provided dramatically improved cosmetic outcomes without the typical multiple suture track marks.
+For adults, the combination of our local anesthetic, quick surgical technique, and use of skin glue, allows us to provide a comfortable adult circumcision procedure, and has provided improved cosmetic outcomes without the typical multiple suture track marks.

-This is one of the reasons why so many physicians refer their patients to our clinic.
+Gentle Procedures Clinics employ Pollock Technique™ circumcision for all ages, and this may be one of the reasons why many Saskatchewan physicians refer their patients to our clinic.

-The Plastibell technique is also used by some physicians; with this technique the patient must go home with a small plastic device tied on to his penis that allows the foreskin to desiccate over subsequent days, and is a more lengthy procedure to perform.
+With this technique, the baby must go home with a small plastic device tied on to his penis that allows the foreskin to desiccate over subsequent days.

 What is Circumcision?